Raspberry PI IoT Network Monitor

 admin:1ee0cd0713ba2b4fde13881618e0995ee2f560c41fb7b2d195847e5a018fc03c2:0: # NewStrongPassword

 # local:9ab3cd9d67bf49d01f6a2e33d0bd9bc804ddbe6ce1ff5d219c42624851db5dbc:1000:192.168.0.0/16 # changeme!Bounce the server to make sure you did that right!
-Log back into GUI after bounce
+Log back into GUI with new password after the bounce

 cd /home/tech/maltrail